JeremyTurner1976/Jt76EmberBase/ReadMe.txt

 {{}} always looks first in the controller, then in the model

-{{bind-attr src="src" alt="title"}} for most other native html elements class inside of helpers - :class means always  variable:truthy:falsy  or variable::falsy tagName="li" inside of helpers - link-to as a <li>, etc
+{{bind-attr src="src" alt="title"}} for most other native html elements class inside of helpers - :class means always  variable:truthy:falsy variable:truthy or variable::falsy tagName="li" inside of helpers - link-to as a <li>, etc

 //If the resource has a path with title, sending this will automatically choose title for url param.
 No need to send this.title specifically